loftwah/shop.grindmodecypher.com/wp-content/plugins/printful-shipping-for-woocommerce/readme.txt

 With Printful, you can focus on building your store.
 We'll print, fulfill and ship your products for you.
 Simply upload your design, add it to your store, and we'll do the rest.

-We offer more than 220 products in various categories, from apparel, home items, jewelry, accessories, and more!
-Once your orders start rolling in, we’ll fulfill and ship each one under your brand and in an average of 3 business days at our locations in California, North Carolina, Mexico, and Europe.
+We offer more than 230 products in various categories, from apparel, home items, jewelry, accessories, and more!
+Once your orders start rolling in, we’ll fulfill and ship each one under your brand at our locations in California, North Carolina, Mexico, and Europe.

-Printful customers have already made more than $310 million in sales, so start selling today!
+Printful customers have already made more than $412 million in sales, so start selling today!

 = How does Printful work? =

 When a customer buys something from your WooCommerce store, the order is automatically imported to Printful, where we fulfill and ship it to them under your brand.
 You can then see your order, revenue, and profit statistics on your WooCommerce dashboard.

-We’re trusted to print over 14 million products.
+We’re trusted to print over 17 million products.
 When will we print for you?

 Learn more about the WooCommerce + Printful integration [here](https://www.printful.com/dashboard/woocommerce/register).